-The Company has a 90% participating interest and operates Block 2B offshore the Republic of South Africa, in a proven oil basin with an existing discovery.
-Crown indirectly holds the remaining 10% participating interest.
+The Company has a 27.5% participating interest in Block 2B offshore the Republic of South Africa, in a proven oil basin with an existing discovery.
+The block is operated by Azinam, which holds a 50% participating interest, with partners Panoro and Crown holding 12.5% and 10%, respectively.